A Tale of Survival in the Face of Crushing Inertia

 Debi Grupe and Linda Maxson

-After a strong emotional response to news reports of the mistreatment of children at the US/Mexican border, Linda and Backstreet artist, Debi Grupe, were compelled to create an art piece that represented the struggle between human freedom and forces that would suppress it.
+After a strong emotional response to news reports of the mistreatment of children at the US/Mexican border, artists Linda Maxson and Debi Grupe were compelled to create an art piece that represented the struggle between human freedom and forces that would suppress it.

 What a great opening night!
 Thanks to all who came to the gallery for our opening night of "A Tale of Survival in the Face of Crushing Inertia".
 It was a pleasure to see all of the interaction with the installation.
 Due to the overwhelming response and requests to extend the exhibit beyond the original March 10 date, it remained on display through May 2019.